Being looked after away from home can be a difficult and confusing time and we want you to be happy and do well while you're in our care.

-MOMO (Mind of my Own) - the Children's Rights service can support you to make complaints if you are unhappy with the services you receive, including support with advocacy (helping you have your voice heard).
-You can also use the MOMO app (PDF) (Mind of my Own) to sort out a problem.
-Some young people use MOMO to share their wishes and feelings before reviews.
+Mind of my Own - the Children's Rights service can support you to make complaints if you are unhappy with the services you receive, including support with advocacy (helping you have your voice heard).
+You can also use the Mind of my Own app (PDF) (Mind of my Own) to sort out a problem.
+Some young people use app to share their wishes and feelings before reviews.
 It allows some young people that may not have any input into their reviews to have the input that they want.
 The app has been developed with young people and is now being used more and more.
-MOMO can be downloaded via the app store and the Google Play store.
+You can downloaded the app via the App Store and the Google Play store.

 The following video explains how a review meeting works for you.

 Your review meetings - It's about your future

 It is a meeting that takes place for all children and young people who are looked after by a local authority.
 The meeting lets you have your say.
 It gets people together to check out how things are going for you, what's worked well since you've come into care or your last meeting, what we're worried about, what we need to do to address the worries, and to see if anything in your care plan needs to change.